CarolinaSantejo/MiEI-UMinho/README.md

 # MiEI-UMinho

-Projects developed during my bachelor and master's degree in Software Engineering.
+Projects developed during my bachelor and master's degree in Software Engineering at Universidade do Minho.

 ## 1st Year
 ### 1st Semester